gaetgu/rtmp-server-docs/README.md

 Now you have finished configuring!
 Run `sudo systemctl start nginx && sudo systemctl start stunnel4`.
 If this is successful, you should be able to run `sudo systemctl status nginx` and `sudo systemctl status stunnel4`.
 If this isn't working, first make sure you followed the steps carefully, and if there is no error, Google it!
 Again, this will not work on WSL.

 Alright.
 Now to get your software set up.
 To do this, go into the streaming settings.
 Select custom.
 For the server, paste in *rtmps://your ec2 public dns/live*.
 For the stream key, paste in your persistent fb stream key.
 Start streaming, and in a few moments you should see your video appear in both YouTube and Facebook at the same time!

+*EDIT:   You can theoretically use this method to stream to many, many more locations than* just *YT and FB.
+You can do this by adding more `push whatever-your-stream-url;` under the others in your `nginx.conf` file.*